 Multiple studies have shown that adding a strength training program (low to high intensity) performed 2-3 times per week has a significant effect on the performance of long-distance runners (Balsalobre-Fernández et al. 2016).

 In other words, lifting more weight helps to run longer with a better running economy.
-It also prevents injury, strengthens the joints and ligaments that are exposed to impact with every stride.
+It also prevents injury and strengthens the joints and ligaments that are exposed to impact with every stride.

 - You may feel strong in doing forward lunges, but doing side lunges challenge different muscle groups.

-- You may be comfortable with back squad, but doing goblet squad changes your alignment, therefore, involves using different muscles.
+- You may be comfortable with the back squad, but doing the goblet squad changes your alignment, therefore, involves using different muscles.

 Working in all anatomical planes (sagittal, horizontal, and frontal) helps to target those stability muscles that aren’t involved when you run (or lift) in a straight line.

-Another great option from the strength series is a “lower-body” in the strength category.
+Another great option from the strength series is a peloton glute workout in the strength category.
 It will give you over 240 classes focused on your legs.

 This means if you’re already running for a number of days in a week, it’s better to focus your strength on one specific muscle group, instead of adding full-body circuit training.

-What is a core strength peloton?
-As a whole, a core strength peloton is a collection of over 500 classes that target abdominal muscles.
+A peloton core strength is a collection of over 500 classes that target abdominal muscles.
 The classes last between 5 to 30 minutes.